daphnedeng/pixel_art_maker/README.md

 Summary:
 - QuckBite lets you discover recipes by entering your ingredients.

-# other design pojects are available here: https://www.ddcreate.me/
+# My other design pojects are available here: https://www.ddcreate.me/